Grounding 3D Object Affordance from 2D Interactions in Images: Experiments

 \textbf{Different Object Categories.} What will happen if the object category is different in the image and point cloud?
 To explore this issue, we perform experiments with mismatched object categories, shown in Fig. \ref{fig:one2multi1} (b) and (c).
 When objects are of different categories but with similar geometric primitives, \eg the handle of ``Mug'' and the shoulder strap of ``Bag'', our model still properly infer the 3D affordance.
 However, when geometric structures are also dissimilar (Fig. \ref{fig:one2multi1} (c)), the model does not make random predictions.
 This indicates that the model maps cross-category invariance between affordance and geometries, which can be generalized to new instances of geometry.

-\textbf{Multiplicity. } One of the defining properties of affordance is multiplicity.
-It means that some points may correspond to multiple affordances.
-Fig. \ref{fig:multi_property} shows that the model makes objects' multiple affordances be compatible in our setting, and verify the model does not anticipate affordance by linking a region with a specific affordance category.
-Instead, it predicts by considering the presence of affordance-related interactions in the same region, the final anticipation depends on the interaction content \eg ``Grasp'' or ``Open''.
+\textbf{Multiplicity. } One defining property of affordance is multiplicity: some points may correspond to multiple affordances.
+Fig. \ref{fig:multi_property} shows that the model makes objects' multiple affordances compatible, and verifies the model does not anticipate affordance by linking a region with specific affordances.
+Instead, it predicts by considering the presence of affordance-related interactions in the same region.

+\textbf{Real World. } To validate the model in real-world scenarios, we use an iPhone to scan objects and real-scan dataset \cite{Liu_2022_CVPR} to test our model, shown in Fig. \ref{fig:real}.
+It shows that our model exhibits a certain degree of generalization to the real world.

-\textbf{Limitations.} Our network aligns the object features in a single scale, which may lead to overly large receptive fields, resulting in over predictions for small regions, \eg the doorknob shown in Fig. \ref{fig:limitation}.
-Our feature extension will refer \cite{lin2017feature} to tackle this problem by aligning features hierarchically.
+\textbf{Limitations.} Our model exhibits over predictions for some small affordance regions, shown in Fig. \ref{fig:limitation}.
+This may be due to the limited understanding of fine-grained geometric parts, and aligning the object features in a single scale may lead to overly large receptive fields.
+Our feature extension will refer \cite{Geng_2023_CVPR, lin2017feature} to tackle this problem.